All About BudgetsDebtHow To Deal With A Debt Collector You Can't Pay

 A debt collector cannot directly call your cell phone unless you allow them to do so or unreasonably pressure others to pay back your debt.

-Debt collectors not permitted to make a false or misleading representation of you to anyone or use threatening or abusive intimidation.
+Debt collectors are not permitted to make a false or misleading representation of you to anyone or use threatening or abusive intimidation.

 What Is A Guarantor?

-Essentially, they are on putting themselves on the hook to pay back a debt you don’t pay with their own assets.
+Essentially, they are putting themselves on the hook to pay back a debt you don’t pay with their own assets.

 The only way a debt collector can contact your employer is if they guaranteed the debt that you owe or you allow them to call.